phildehovre/ci-django-shop/README.md

 ## Project Overview

+### Context:
+This project was created within the context of the Code Institute Full-Stack Bootcamp, February 2024 intake.

+### Technical constraints:

+The computer this project was developed on did not allow for the installation of node or npm.
+Developing using only vanilla JS is always an interesting constraint as it is easy to rely too much on contemporary front-end frameworks.

+### The project:

 This is an online shop built with Django, allowing users to browse products, add items to their cart, and complete purchases.
 It has a limited admin functionality that allows certain users to add and or edit products.

 ## Features